 Sorting Out the Literacy Software

-There are currently hundreds of pre-reading software titles on the market for preschoolers, and some are better than others at tapping into the reading-readiness principles mentioned above.
+There are currently hundreds of pre-reading titles on the market for preschoolers, and some are better than others at tapping into the reading-readiness principles mentioned above.
 The quality, too, varies widely.
-On the whole, though, the CDs fall into one of three categories:
+On the whole, though, the software falls into one of three categories:

-- Software for language experiences.
+- Programs for language experiences.
 Making language fun for children is a win-win proposition.
-Electronic storybooks (sometimes called e-books) are perfect gateways to the main ideas or characters of a story.
+E-books are perfect gateways to the main ideas or characters of a story.
 Recent e-books incorporate clever games that reinforce skills like letter or word recognition.

 As you select from these three categories of reading-readiness software, keep in mind that a CD can never replace you, a devoted teacher, and high-quality books as essential elements of literacy development.
 But a good software program can add another tool — and lots of fun — to the all-important process of learning to read.